swarmstack/swarmstack/documentation/Manual swarmstack installation.md

 ## INSTALL OR UPDATE SWARMSTACK ON AN EXISTING ETCD / PORTWORX / DOCKER SWARM CLUSTER:

-_If installing behind a web proxy, see [documentation/Working with swarmstack behind a web proxy.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Working%20with%20swarmstack%20behind%20a%20web%20proxy.md)_
+- _If installing behind a web proxy, see [documentation/Working with swarmstack behind a web proxy.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Working%20with%20swarmstack%20behind%20a%20web%20proxy.md)_

-_For documentation on using LDAP for authentication with swarmstack, see [documentation/Using LDAP.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20LDAP.md)_
+- _For documentation on using LDAP for authentication with swarmstack, see [documentation/Using LDAP.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20LDAP.md)_

-_Instructions for updating swarmstack are available at [documentation/Updating swarmstack.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Updating%20swarmstack.md)_
+- _Instructions for updating swarmstack are available at [documentation/Updating swarmstack.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Updating%20swarmstack.md)_

-_To deploy and monitor your own applications on the cluster, see [documentation/Adding your own applications to monitoring.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Adding%20your%20own%20applications%20to%20monitoring.md)
+- _To deploy and monitor your own applications on the cluster, see [documentation/Adding your own applications to monitoring.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Adding%20your%20own%20applications%20to%20monitoring.md)_

--To manually push ephemeral or batch metrics into Prometheus, see [documentation/Using Pushgateway.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20Pushgateway.md)
+- _To manually push ephemeral or batch metrics into Prometheus, see [documentation/Using Pushgateway.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20Pushgateway.md)_

-_Some basic commands for working with swarmstack and Portworx storage are noted in [documentation/Notes.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Notes.md)
+- _Some basic commands for working with swarmstack and Portworx storage are noted in [documentation/Notes.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Notes.md)_

 ---